pyTooling/pyTooling/doc/Glossary.rst

      Universal C Runtime

    Vertex
      A vertex is a :term:`node` in a graph.
+Vertexes in a graph are connected using :term:`edges <edge>`.

    WSL
      Windows System for Linux